AlexJReid/blog/content/posts/local-api/index.md

 draft = false
 date = 2022-07-12T00:03:12Z
 title = "Patching in a development service" description = "It is not always feasible to run an entire system composed from microservices locally.
-This post introduces an approach for patching a local implementation into a remote test environment for development purposes." slug = "patching-in-a-development-service" tags = ['api', 'service mesh', 'envoy', 'consul', 'greatest-hits'] categories = [] author = "Alex Reid" externalLink = ""
+This post introduces an experimental approach for patching a local implementation into a remote test environment for development purposes." slug = "patching-in-a-development-service" tags = ['api', 'service mesh', 'envoy', 'consul', 'http', 'microservices', 'dev environment'] categories = [] author = "Alex Reid" externalLink = ""